- Date of Birth5 Sep 1989

 We have just launched an exciting racing syndicate - please click here for more information and details on how to get involved.

 Son of former scrum-half Nick and brother to hooker Tom, Leicester Tigers is in the blood of scrum-half Ben Youngs.

-An academy graduate, Ben became the club’s youngest-ever league player when he ran out for his debut in a match at Bristol in April 2007 and came off the bench in 2006/07 Premiership Final win over Gloucester before his 18th birthday.
+An academy graduate, Ben was the club’s youngest-ever league player when he ran out for his debut in a match at Bristol in April 2007 – a mark since beaten by fellow scrum-half Ben White – and got off the bench in 2006/07 Premiership Final win over Gloucester before his 18th birthday.

-Another memorable milestone came when he kicked 17 points in the historic win over South Africa at Welford Road in October 2009.
+Another memorable milestone came when he kicked 17 points in the historic win over world champions South Africa at Welford Road in October 2009.

 Youngs played in his fifth Premiership Final in 2013 and collected a fourth league title of his career before joining brother Tom and four of their clubmates on the victorious British & Irish Lions tour to Australia.

 By 2014/15 Ben was leading Tigers as skipper in the absence of club captain Ed Slater and passing 50 Tests with England before playing in the Grand Slam triumph a year later.

 By 2019 he had become England’s most-capped scrum-half in the build-up to another World Cup campaign.